rdeits/iris-distro/Readme.md

 Introduction
 ============

-This package contains the IRIS algorithm for iterative convex regional inflation by semidefinite programming, implemented in MATLAB.
+This package contains the IRIS algorithm for iterative convex regional inflation by semidefinite programming, implemented in MATLAB and Python.
 It is designed to take an environment containing many (convex) obstacles and a start point, and to compute a large convex obstacle-free region.
 This region can then be used to define linear constraints for some other objective function which the user might want to optimize over the obstacle-free space.
 The algorithm is described in:

 R.&nbsp;L.&nbsp;H. Deits and R.&nbsp;Tedrake, &ldquo;Computing large convex regions of
   obstacle-free space through semidefinite programming,&rdquo; Submitted